BBloke/EvoUsers2to3TVs/README.md

 This Snippet migrates users extended attributes (created from WebLoginPE) from v2.0.4 to v3.1.2 user TV roles.

+** Please ensure you backup your database before continuing.
+This will help with any issues **

 1. Create snippet - userUpdate
 2. Add snippet code to snippet
 3. Add snippet call to desired page